 |Liberal Arts General Studies||11||NA|

-In 2017-2018, 667 students took at least one online class at Albertus Magnus College.
-This is a decrease from the 846 students who took online classes the previous year.
+In 2019-2020, 1,053 students took at least one online class at Albertus Magnus College.
+This is an increase from the 692 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 Learn more about online learning at Albertus Magnus College.